Ailanthus altissima: Synonyms

+Names

+The genus name Ailanthus is derived from the Ambonese word ailanto, meaning "heaven-tree" or "tree reaching for the sky".
+They use this name for the evergreen tree Ailanthus integrifolia.
+Altissima is Botanical Latin for "tallest" or "very tall".
+Though the name ailanthus is used for the genus as a whole it is also used to mean this species as an English common name or in the form ailanthus tree.
+The species is also commonly called tree of heaven, a name in use since 1845.

+It is sometimes called Chinese sumac, however this name is also frequently applied to the sumac species Rhus chinensis.
+Similarly, varnish tree is rarely listed as one of its alternate names, but this name is more often applied to other species such as Toxicodendron vernicifluum and Aleurites moluccana.
+This is also the case with copal tree, which is used as a common name for the new world Hymenaea courbaril and Vateria indica from India.
+The strong odor of the tree is a likely inspiration for the name stinking sumac, though again a true sumac, Rhus aromatica, is also known by this name.
+Lastly the alternate name paradise tree is used for it and also for Simarouba glauca.

+It is derisively called the ghetto palm due to its frequency in economically impoverished areas.
+Other disparaging names include tree of hell for its invasive and unruly qualities and cum tree for the distinctive smell of the pollen producing flowers.

+In Chinese it is known as chou chun (臭椿 (chòuchūn)).

 Distribution and habitat

-Ailanthus altissima is native to northern and central China, Taiwan and northern Korea.
-It was historically widely distributed, and the fossil record indicates clearly that it was present in North America as recently as the middle Miocene.
+Ailanthus altissima is native to northern and central China, Taiwan, and northern Korea.
+Fossil records indicate that the species was distributed as far west as Poland and Turkey in the Miocene period more than 5 million years ago.
 In Taiwan it is present as var. takanai.
-In China it is native to every province except Gansu, Heilongjiang, Hainan, Jilin, Ningxia, Qinghai, Xinjiang.
-It is also not found in Tibet.
-It has been introduced in many regions across the world, and is now found on every continent except Antarctica.
+In China it is native to every province except Hainan, Heilongjiang, Jilin, Ningxia, and Qinghai.
+It has been introduced in many regions across the world, and is found on every continent except Antarctica.

 The tree prefers moist and loamy soils but is adaptable to a very wide range of soil conditions and pH values.
 It is drought-hardy, but not tolerant of flooding.
 It also does not tolerate deep shade.
 In China, it is often found in limestone-rich areas.
 The tree of heaven is found within a wide range of climatic conditions.
-In its native range, it is found at high altitudes in Taiwan and lower ones in mainland China.
-These are virtually found anywhere in the U.S., but especially in arid regions bordering the Great Plains, very wet regions in the southern Appalachians, cold areas of the lower Rocky Mountains, and throughout much of the California Central Valley, forming dense thickets that displace native plants.
+In its native range, it is found at high altitudes in Taiwan.
+It is present virtually everywhere in the U.S., but especially in arid regions bordering the Great Plains, very wet regions in the southern Appalachians, cold areas of the lower Rocky Mountains, and throughout much of the California Central Valley, forming dense thickets that displace native plants.
 Prolonged cold and snow cover cause dieback, although the trees resprout from the roots.